A daily dose of optimism.

 As a retired primary and special education teacher, Diana knows a thing or two about making a positive and lasting difference to people’s lives.

 “Empowering people is the most important thing you can do.
-I support Oxfam because I know they believe the same.”
+I support Oxfam because I know they believe in the same.”

 “I’ve been an Oxfam supporter since the 1970s.
 I’ve always believed in finding the light in all people and helping them to be the best they can be.
 I support Oxfam because I love the way it’s about offering a hand up; giving people the education, skills and support to improve their situation.